What is SpamAssassin?

 Can't you just completely block messages with high SpamAssassin scores?

-We do block messages with very high SpamAssassin scores (over 14 for the "High Spam Filtering" setting), but we don't block messages with scores lower than that.
+We do block most messages with very high SpamAssassin scores (over 14 for the "Standard Spam Filtering" setting), but we don't block messages with scores lower than that.

 SpamAssassin is fairly accurate in identifying spam that makes it past our blocking filters, but it's not perfect.
 It can misidentify borderline messages that "look like" spam but really aren't, such as messages from friends sending Viagra jokes, or messages containing legitimate information about prescription drugs, or messages in which the sender's mail server had some sort of technical configuration problem that made it appear that it was "forging" someone else's domain name.